coti-io/confidentiality-contracts/contracts/lib/lib_readme.md

 - `combineEnumsToBytes4(MPC_TYPE mpcType1, MPC_TYPE mpcType2, MPC_TYPE mpcType3, ARGS argsType)`: Combines three `MPC_TYPE` values and an `ARGS` value into a `bytes4` value.

 ### Key Management Functions
-- `getUserKey(bytes calldata signedEK, bytes calldata signature)`: Retrieves the user's encrypted key using the provided signed encryption key and signature.
+- `getUserKey(bytes calldata signedEK, bytes calldata signature)`: Retrieves the user's AES encryption key in encrypted format, by using the provided public key to encrypt it - signature is used to validate the account ownership.

 This library is designed to be used as part of a secure multi-party computation framework, facilitating the handling and combination of encrypted and signed data types.